Seductive Facts About Barbara La Marr, The Tragic Screen Siren

 La Marr’s first provable marriage was in July of 1914, to a man named Max Lawrence.
 But days after walking down the aisle, La Marr uncovered his jaw-dropping secret.
 An accomplished liar himself, Max’s real name was actually Lawrence Converse, and he worked as a shady gun for hire.
 Oh, but that was just the beginning.

-Barbara La Marr facts Wikimedia Commons
+Barbara La Marr in The Land of Jazz (1920)Fox Film Corporation, Wikimedia Commons

 12. She Married A Stranger